bufbuild-ru/docs/blog/github-actions-for-buf-now-available/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "GitHub Actions for Buf now available"
-  tagline: "April 20, 2021"
 ---

+# GitHub Actions for Buf now available

 _Note.
 This post was originally published in April 2021 and has been updated for accuracy based on recent improvements._